au-ts/libmicrokitco/README.md

 ---

-### `co_err_t microkit_cothread_destroy(const microkit_cothread_ref_t cothread)`
+### `void microkit_cothread_destroy(const microkit_cothread_ref_t cothread)`
-Destroy a specific cothread regardless of their running state.
+Destroy a specific cothread initialised cothread.
 Internally, the subject cothread's handle is released back into the cothreads pool and such handle is non-scheduleable until it is returned from a `spawn()` call.

 If the caller destroy itself, the scheduler will be invoked to pick the next cothread to run.